Sarracenia (Pitcher Plant or Trumpet Pitcher)

 Given a Winter Rest (see below) come Spring the plant will come back to life and shortly after "waking up", it will often produce some interesting complex looking flowers that rise high above the plant and last for a few weeks.

-These die down and are gradually replaced by the pitchers.
+These fade away and are gradually replaced by the pitchers.
 On our own plants' flowers have also appeared in mid to late Summer if they've been treated well.
 They're sometimes scented although at times the smell can be unpleasant.
 If you find it too overpowering then you can simply cut the flower stem off.

 Pitcher Plants are non-toxic to cats, dogs and people.